Ryun1/CIPs/cip-parameter-naming/README.md

 ## Open Questions

-- are markdown tables the best solution?
+- [x] Are markdown tables the best solution?
+  - Probably not, a JSON representation will be provided alongside the markdown

-- should we include parameters pre-shelley?
+- Should we include parameters pre-shelley?

 ## Path to Active